spacer

 An inflammation of the bronchi (large airway passages) caused by infection.

-A high pitched musical wheezing sound when breathing in or out.
-May be due to a number of causes, most commonly asthma.
+A high pitched musical breathing sound that occurs when breathing out (most common) or breathing in.
+This may be due to a number of causes, most commonly asthma.
 It cannot always be heard without a stethoscope.

 Cilia